runlevel5/ruby-journal-source/source/_posts/2013-03-16-how-to-setup-rails-app-with-puma-and-nginx.markdown

 You can now start your app with puma with `rails s`.
 You should see output if it is started correctly:

 ```
-Puma 2.0.1 starting...
+Puma 2.1.0 starting...
 * Min threads: 0, max threads: 16
 * Environment: development
 ...
 ```

-### nginx
+### NGINX

-nginx is utilised as reverse proxy server for its `HttpProxyModule` could perform proxy passing request to many virtual hosts.
+NGINX is utilised as reverse proxy server for its `HttpProxyModule` could perform proxy passing request to many virtual hosts.

 Firstly, we need to get the software installed on our server: